-Committee Service Overview Service Level Public Works The Town operates a wastewater collection and treatment system that consists of two wastewater treatment plants and Below Standard At Standard Above Standard system that consists of two wastewater treatment plants and more than 100 kilometers of collection mains.
+Committee Service Overview Service Level Public Works The Town operates a wastewater collection and treatment Below Standard At Standard Above Standard system that consists of two wastewater treatment plants and more than 100 kilometers of collection mains.
 In addition to wastewater treatment, Environmental Services also performs required maintenance of the wastewater pumping stations (storm Mandatory and sanitary), laboratory testing, reporting to the regulatory agencies, processes landfill leachate for Northumberland County and septic waste, coordinated environmental spill cleanups and enforces the Town's Sewer Use By-law.
 Basis of Delivery Essential Functional Unit Environmental Services Basis of Traditional Discretionary Non-Traditional Discretionary Type of Service Service Value Performance and d Benchmarking External Budget Wastewater management contributes towards the environmental health of the Town by ensuring the effective treatment of wastewater flows prior to discharge into the environment.
-This provides public health protection to residents by effectively The Town fully recovers the cost of environmental services through user fees, with no associated municipal taxation support.
+This provides public health protection to residents by effectively al The Town fully recovers the cost of environmental services through user fees, with no associated municipal taxation support.
 This is consistent with best/common practices for Ontario municipalities.
-Operating Costs \$ 3,795,050 managing waterborne contaminants and facilitates the continued d Revenues \$ (3,795,050) growth of the Town (population and economic) by planning for needed infrastructure and capacity.
-The Town provides Net Levy \$ - processing services to Northumberland County for their landfill Ileachate and neighbouring residences for their septic waste.
-Basis for Delivery Essential - The provision of effective wastewater management is critical to ensuring the public health and safety of residents.
+Operating Costs \$ 3,795,050 managing waterborne contaminants and facilitates the continued Revenues \$ (3,795,050) processing services to Northumberland County for their landfill Net Levy \$ - Basis for Delivery Essential - The provision of effective wastewater management is critical to ensuring the public health and safety of residents.
 Where municipalities choose to maintain these systems the provisions of the legislation such as the Ontario Water Resources Act, Ontario Regulation 129/04, the Municipal Drainage Act, Clean Water Act and Canadian Environmental Protection Act - and their associated regulations - dictate service level requirements for municipalities.